Whip Calculator Baseball

 What does BAA mean in baseball?
 BAA (Batting Average Against) is a statistic that measures a pitcher’s ability to prevent hits by opposing batters.

-See also Keldysh Parameter Calculator
+See also Carried Interest Calculator

 What is the rarest play in MLB history?
 One of the rarest plays in MLB history is the unassisted triple play, where a single fielder records all three outs in a single play.